JavaScript seems to be disabled in your browser. For the best experience on our site, be sure to turn on Javascript in your browser.

 Operations and supply chains

 Our Queensland manufacturing facility produces custom and made to order furniture, sourcing raw materials and componentry from tier one suppliers mostly located in Australia.
+Our assembly division sources furniture that requires little or no customisation, with raw materials sourced largely from tier one and two suppliers located in Australia, China, Taiwan and Malaysia.

-For example, soft furnishings that are upholstered in textiles using cotton as a raw material and produced by second and third tier suppliers located in China where the prevalence of modern slavery per capita has a CCC rating[1].
+A supply chain analysis has identified two areas of risk.
+First, a generally low risk of modern slavery in the textile sector.
+Second, some second-tier overseas suppliers have a medium geographic and entity risk.
+For example, soft furnishings that are upholstered in textiles using cotton as a raw material and produced by second tier suppliers located in China where the prevalence of modern slavery per capita has a CCC rating.

 Due Diligence and Remediation Processes

-To date, BFX has had no reported incidents of modern slavery or breaches by its overseas suppliers.
+To date, BFX Furniture has had no reported incidents of modern slavery or breaches by its overseas suppliers.

 Nevertheless, BFX recognises the inherent risk of slavery and human trafficking within the supply chain and has established internal processes to guide supplier selection and tendering, including: